Export a single article or a complete publication or separate articles.

 Choose a destination for the export package and click OK.
-The Twixl Publisher plug-in will now export all contents (possibly different versions for landscape and portrait, or for different platforms…
+The Twixl Publisher plug-in will now export all contents (possibly different versions for landscape and portrait, or different form factors…)

 One InDesign document -> .article file

-If you are exporting one article, then a package file with the extension .article will be generated.
+If you are exporting one article (possibly consisting of multiple pages), then a package file with the extension .article will be generated.

 Complete InDesign book -> .publication file

-For a complete publication export, a package file with the extension .publication will be created.
+For a complete export of an InDesign book, a package file with the extension .publication will be created.

 Complete InDesign book -> separate .article files

-You can also export all member of your book (.publication ) as separate .articles .
+You can also export all members of your book (.publication ) as separate .articles .

 TIP ABOUT EXPORTING AS SEPARATE ARTICLES:

-InDesign has always been very buggy when it's about exporting book-files.
-Most of the times they are caused by too many book-members, too many fonts, etc. This also influences export-actions from Twixl Publisher.
+InDesign has always been rather buggy when it's about exporting book files.
+Most of the time they are caused by too many book files, too many fonts, etc. This also influences the export or preview actions from Twixl Publisher.
 If your InDesign book fails to export, you can also use this functionality to export separate articles and avoid crashes.
-You can even combine them into a .publication afterwards, using the Twixl Publisher Publication Composer!

-On Windows the package file will appear as a folder.
+On Windows, the . article or .publication package file will appear as a folder.

 When exporting an article or a publication, Twixl Publisher will always start a preflight check first.
 If the plug-in detects a problem, depending on the severity, you may or may not choose to continue the Export.

-Web Resources are used to embed content (mostly html-content) in a .publication or .article .
-They are also used in case of share content (e.g. movie that is used a lot in different .articles).
+Web Resources are used to embed (HTML) content in a .publication or .article .
+They are also used in case of shared content (e.g. a movie that is used in different .articles).
 Different Export options have different consequences.
 We explain them briefly here:

-- Exporting a .article that is part of an InDesign-book: The Web Resources folder of the InDesign-book will be completely integrated in the export of your .article
+- Exporting a .article that is part of an InDesign-book: The Web Resources folder of the InDesign-book will be completely integrated in the export of your each of the .article packages.

 - Exporting as separate .articles (all articles of an InDesign-book): Each article will include a complete copy of the Web Resources folder from the InDesign-book.